 Sony WF-1000XM3 microphone demo

-In virtually every category the Sony WF-1000XM4 beats out the WF-1000XM3, except price.
-If you don’t need excellent ANC and you’re using an Apple iPhone (so you don’t have a use for the LDAC codec), save a few dollars and buy the WF-1000XM3.
-In fact, if you’re okay with refurbished products, you can grab the WF-1000XM3 refurbished for around $100.
+In virtually every category the Sony WF-1000XM4 beats out the WF-1000XM3, except price and microphone.
+If you don’t need excellent ANC and you’re using an Apple iPhone (so you don’t have a use for the LDAC codec), save money and buy the WF-1000XM3, which can be found for as much as 50% less money.
+It offers a lot at that price point.

 On the other hand, here you are reading about premium true wireless earphones, and the Sony WF-1000XM4 is superb.
 You get some very good ANC, improved battery life, a more durable case, and an overall better product that renders high-bitrate audio.
 Price aside, without hesitation, the Sony WF-1000XM4 is the best.